 The Bozeman Police Department Animal Control Officers educate and enforce violations of animal regulations in Bozeman.
 Our approach to animal control is to utilize problem solving and education in handling animal complaints.
-Safety of the public and animal are always the first priority.
+Safety of the public and animals are always the first priority.

 Common Animal Complaints

 - Leashes are required in the City limits for dogs and cats.
 Although many feel their pets would never run off without a leash, animals can be very unpredictable around strangers or other animals if confronted.
 Also, if your pet is not on a leash if confronted by another non-leashed pet, you may not have any way to protect your pet if they are attacked by the other pet.